4 Best SmartThings Dashboard Control Panels in 2022

 If you’re a SmartThings Hub owner, and you’re looking for the best Samsung SmartThings dashboard control panel, you’ve come to the right place.

-It use to be that if you wanted a home automation dashboard, you had to spend a tremendous amount of money, and the setup was custom.
-So if you wanted to tweak something, like updating a visual or adding a new automation to your dashboard, you had to rely on the company that created it to make that change for you.
+Back in the day, if you wanted a home automation dashboard, you had to spend a tremendous amount of money, and the setup was custom.
+So if you wanted to tweak something, like update a visual or add new automation to your dashboard, you had to rely on the company that created it to make that change for you.

 Best SmartThings Dashboard